LouisPatigny/translathor-console-based-translator/README.md

 ### DeepL API
 The DeepL API is the primary translation service, supporting a wide range of language codes.
 It dynamically fetches the list of supported languages from DeepL’s `/languages` endpoint to stay up-to-date.

-#### Error Handling:
-- **Fallback**: If DeepL does not support the target language or encounters an error, the tool automatically falls back to Google Translate.

-### Google Translate
-Implemented as a fallback using the `googletrans` library, this ensures translation support for additional languages beyond those offered by DeepL.

 ### ElevenLabs API
 Handles TTS by converting translated text into audio.
 The tool uses the provided `VOICE_ID` to generate audio with the ElevenLabs TTS engine.